isomerpages/isomerpages-govtech/media/technews/_posts/2017-12-27-a-smart-nation-must-also-be-a-secure-one.md

 ---
-layout: post
-title:  "A Smart Nation must also be a secure one"
+title: 'A Smart Nation must also be a secure one'
-permalink: "/media/technews/a-smart-nation-must-also-be-a-secure-one"
+permalink: /media/technews/a-smart-nation-must-also-be-a-secure-one
 category: technews
-image:
+image: null

 ---

 ![a smart nation must also be a secure one](/images/technews/a-smart-nation-must-also-be-a-secure-on-part-1.jpg)